avaniausekar/avaniausekar.github.io/_posts/2023-04-25-process-creation.markdown

 ----
 ****
 Now, if I want to start a process called `ls` to list all the files in a directory.
-The process is started out like this:
+The process starts out like this:

 {% highlight ruby %}
 my parent
      |- me
 {% endhighlight %}

-When I run `fork()` I have a child which is a clone of myself.
+When I run `fork()`, a child is created which is a clone of myself.

 {% highlight ruby %}
 my parent